You stumbled upon this post, or you searched for this post because maybe you have a houseplant, or perhaps you’re thinking of getting one.

 Well, we have a remedy for that.
-Of course, you need to work hard, but getting a potted plant on your office desk will help you achieve that.
+Of course, you need to work hard, but getting potted plants on your office desk will help you achieve that.

 Researchers at the National Library of Medicine conducted a test on 440 Amazon employees from the United States and India.

 There they found out that employees who had access to natural elements like plants and sunlight had greater job satisfaction and commitment to the job.

 Horticultural therapy can be a great way to start!